schibsted/sdk-js-event-tracking-contrib/README.md

 This is a three step guide to get started.

 1. Put the Snippet found [here](https://github.com/schibsted/sdk-js-event-tracking-contrib#getting-started) in your page.
-2. Provide values to the `_opt` object as demonstrated [here](https://github.com/schibsted/sdk-js-event-tracking-contrib#example-of-recommended-implementation)
+2. Provide values to the `pulse2opt` object as demonstrated [here](https://github.com/schibsted/sdk-js-event-tracking-contrib#example-of-recommended-implementation)
-3. Add any other [options](https://github.com/schibsted/sdk-js-event-tracking-contrib#optional-options) you need to the `_opt` object.
+3. Add any other [options](https://github.com/schibsted/sdk-js-event-tracking-contrib#optional-options) you need to the `pulse2opt` object.

 # Snippet